 In 2008, the Office of the President approved the permanent implementation of the Paid Time Off (PTO) Program for eligible bi-weekly and monthly paid UC Davis medical center employees.
 Effective in March 2011, the Office of the President authorized the expansion of the PTO Program to non-exclusively represented staff in the UC Davis School of Medicine and the Betty Irene Moore School of Nursing.

 The purpose of the PTO Program is to establish a benefit program that provides employees greater flexibility in the use of time-off with pay and conveys the advantage of annually cashing out unused PTO hours accrued over three hundred (300).
 Providing greater flexibility also assists the University in recruitment and retention, serving both employee and employer.
 Additionally, PTO benefit programs serve as the standard of practice in area hospitals and are viewed positively.

-Eligible participants include those employees guided by Personnel Policies for Staff Members (staff and MSP employees) in the hospital, School of Medicine and Betty Irene Moore School of Nursing.
+Eligible participants include those employees guided by Personnel Policies for Staff Members (staff and MSP employees) in the Medical Center, School of Medicine and Betty Irene Moore School of Nursing.
 Employees become eligible for PTO on the date they hire, transfer, promote or are reclassified into a PTO eligible position.
-Employees covered by labor agreements, academic employees, and those employees with dual appointments (where one position is covered by a collective bargaining agreement or one position is outside of the UC Davis Health) are not eligible to participate at the present time.
+Generally, employees covered by labor agreements, academic employees, and those employees with dual appointments (where one position is covered by a collective bargaining agreement or one position is outside of the UC Davis Health) are not eligible to participate at the present time.

 Paid Time Off (PTO) Bank